Fali people: Origins

 The term Fali is from a Fula word meaning "perched," a reference to how Fali compounds appear on the sides of mountains.
 The Fali in Nigeria primarily live in the Mubi District, Mubi Division of the former Gongola State.

 The Fali people trace their ancestry to the Ngomma, who founded the ancient capital of Timpil.
 Other accounts trace the Fali's origins to the Sao civilization on Lake Chad, which flourished from the tenth to the 16th centuries.

 Culture

-The Fali speak various unrelated languages.
+The Fali speak various languages that are somehow related.
+The differences between these dialects can be observed at the level of vocabulary, grammar, pronunciation and semantics.

 The Fali primarily engage in farming and hunting.
 Major crops include millet, chickpeas, peanuts (groundnuts), squash, tobacco, okra, and cotton.
 The Fali are exogamous, patrilineal, and hierarchical, with society being made up of clans with distinct territories and chiefs, and tracing their origin to a common ancestor.
 They observe virilocal residence.

 Cissus quadrangularis is significant to Fali in Cameroon, and the Fali are reported to wash their dead in a decoction of the plant.
 The Fali believe that the development of the plants is important to fertility; a C. quadrangularis is planted on proposed construction sites, and if the plant does not flourish, a new site is chosen.